 I also liked the idea that people think that those pieces were ordered by the city, like something really legal commissioned by the city or a museum, because it is useful and normally in front of a subway, people were confused by that.
 Of course, today all of that disappeared and I knew that when you’re making ephemeral actions like this it is going to provoke something.

-People use to come to me frequently and ask me: “what are these?”.
-For me was a good excuse to go to the streets to meet people, speak and have a relationship with them.
-Because I love to go to street, work all day long and make pictures.
-I’m not a photographer but I like to go to street with my canvas and make pictures of that
+People used to come to me frequently and ask me: “what are these?”
+For me, it was a good excuse to go to the streets to meet people, speak, and have a relationship with them.
+I love to go to street, work all day long and make pictures.
+I’m not a photographer, but I like to go to street with my canvas and make pictures of that.

 Why do you use to work in black and white?

 I’ve been working in black and white for 15 years.
 I don’t feel like a painter, I’m a calligrapher, and I also make pictures.
 I use letters and text on my work that is also black and white.
 It’s really optical as when you see something in black and white there is an optical vibration.
 What I want to express are pure things, the essence of things.
 Nowadays, one by one I’ll add colours: some red, some fluorescent.
 During seven years, I used to say to journalists that I was colour blind, just because the truth was too boring: “why do you just work in black and white?”
 And people use to say, this guy doesn’t see colours.
 It was a game for me.

 My current exhibition, at the Musée en Herbe in Paris, is called “Persistence,” and includes works whereby I’ve added light in a way that plunges the viewer into a fluorescent atmosphere.